ospalh/anki-addons/_posts/2017-11-15-Add_note_id.md

 To use, the first field in the card model must be named <q>Note ID</q>.
-Then, when adding content, this field is automatically filled with a number based on the note id when you move the cursor to another field.
+Then, when adding content, this field is automatically filled with a number based on the note id when you open the add note window.

-The field name used must match exactly, including the case, but it can be changed via the configuration mechanism, in case your collection uses something like <q>note id</q>.
+The field name used must match exactly, including the case, but it can be changed via the configuration mechanism, in case your collection uses <q>note id</q> as the field name.

 ## Menu